MRHarrison/angular-cli/docs/design/third-party-libraries.md

 packages should be kept before performing `npm install`.

 # <a name="appData">appData</a>
-The `angular-cli` key in the generated app should be used for `angular-cli` specific data.
+The `angular-cli` key in the generated app should be used for Angular CLI specific data.
 This includes the CLI configuration itself, as well as third-parties library configuration.

 Third-parties can store data that will be passed to the app, and can use that data themselves.